TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Introduction

+for $\psi_{E_n}(x)$ an eigenstate, and $E_n$ the corresponding eigenvalue.
+We are interested in the ground state energy $E_0$.
+Note how the eigenvalues became a phase.
+To recover it, we can use an inverse Quantum Fourier Transform that will encode such phase in the computational basis, from where it can be readily read out.

+To implement such an algorithm we need to specify how to implement the quantum Fourier transform, and also the Hamiltonian simulation $e^{-iHt}$.
+The former is rather straightforward and can be found in Ref. \cite{Nielsen-Chuang} for example, but the latter is more involved.
+Furthermore, to obtain a binary description with $b$ bits of the eigenvalue and probability of failure $p_f$, quantum phase estimation will need to implement $(e^{-iHt})^{2^j}$ for $j$ in the range $1,\ldots,b+\left\lceil \log_2\left(\frac{1}{2}+\frac{1}{2p_f}\right) \right\rceil$ \cite{cleve1998quantum}.
+In other words, it will require the implementation of several time segments that scales with the inverse precision, $O(1/\epsilon_{QPE})$.
+For this reason, it is important to be able to implement Hamiltonian simulation efficiently.

+Such a Hamiltonian might be accessed by the quantum computer in different ways.
+For electronic Hamiltonians, the most convenient one often is in the form of Linear Combination of Unitaries (LCU).
+In such framework, we decompose $H = \sum_{j} a_j H_j$, for $a_j$ some real positive coefficients, and $H_j$ the unitaries, often Pauli string-like operators.

+Given such access, there are also various methods to simulate the Hamiltonian evolution.
+The first way discovered was the Trotter method \cite{lloyd1996universal, Aspuru}, and soon others such as Taylor series (or Taylorization) \cite{berry2015simulating}, Qubitization \cite{low2017optimal,low2018hamiltonian} and Interaction picture simulation (or Dyson series) \cite{low2019hamiltonian,kieferova2019simulating} followed.
+These Hamiltonian simulation techniques, reviewed in section \ref{sec:Techniques}, are the backbone of the quantum phase estimation algorithm.
+Their objective is to lower as much as possible the computational cost of QPE, so large quantum systems can be simulated to high precision in reasonable amounts of time, once fault tolerant quantum computers become available.
+The library we present in this article, TFermion, is an attempt to standardize and automatise the computation of the cost of several quantum phase algorithms in the literature.

-Concerning ground state preparation, unfortunately using quantum computing does not immediately allow us to efficiently solve this problem.
-In particular, it is known that preparing a representation of the ground state of a 2-body quantum Hamiltonian is Quantum Merlin Arthur (QMA) complete \cite{kempe2006complexity}, that is, a quantum computer can efficiently verify the solution, but not necessarily efficiently compute it.
-In other words, finding the ground state of a 2-body Hamiltonian is not in the Bounded Quantum Polyonomial time (BQP) complexity class, the class of problems a quantum computer can solve in polynomial time.
-Nevertheless, this does not imply either that we cannot propose algorithms to solve it as efficiently as possible \cite{lin2020near}.
+However, to use quantum phase estimation, we need to prepare states with a large overlap with the ground state.
+This will translate into a high probability of measuring the actual ground state energy, and upon success will also project the system into the ground state.
+Unfortunately, it is known that preparing a representation of the ground state of a 2-body quantum Hamiltonian is Quantum Merlin Arthur (QMA) complete \cite{kempe2006complexity}, that is, a quantum computer can efficiently verify the solution, but not necessarily efficiently compute it.
+In other words, finding the ground state of a 2-body Hamiltonian is not in the Bounded Quantum Polynomial-time (BQP) complexity class, the class of problems a quantum computer can solve in polynomial time.
+Nevertheless, this does not imply either that we cannot propose algorithms to solve it as efficiently as possible \cite{ge2019faster,lin2020near}.